Oleksa Hirnyk

-Background
+Early life

 Hirnyk was born on 28 March 1912 in the town of Bohorodchany, then Austria-ruled Galicia, currently in Ivano-Frankivsk Oblast (province) in western Ukraine.
 He came from a family of boykos with a long background of preserving Ukrainian culture and heritage, his grandfather was the founder of the Prosvita Society in Bohorodchany, a society that promoted Ukrainian culture and the Ukrainian language.

 After finishing secondary education, his parents wanted him to study at the seminary to become a priest.
 He, however, enrolled into a paramilitary organization "Sokil".
 When he was getting ready to study philosophy at the University of Lviv, he was conscripted into the Polish army.
 While serving, he protested the treatment of Ukrainian soldiers by the Polish officers.

+Activism

+Hirnyk was a member of Prosvita, Plast and OUN.

-Because of statements against the Polish government and speaking about the independence of Ukraine, he was sentenced to five years in prison.
+In 1937, because of statements against the Polish government and speaking about the independence of Ukraine, he was sentenced to five years in prison.
 When the Soviets took control of Ukraine in 1939, Hirnyk escaped from prison in Lviv.
 In that same year he persisted with his promotion of the Ukrainian language and of Ukrainian culture, and he did not hide his aspirations for independent Ukrainian statehood.
 He was arrested and sentenced to 8 years, which he spent in a penal colony in the Ural region.
 After he was released in 1948 he returned to Ukraine, married Carolyna Petrash and worked in different jobs.

-Soon he became conscious of the dire state of the Ukrainian language in the country and witnessed that, due to the Soviet policies of Russification, Ukrainian language was no longer spoken, particularly in the eastern and central regions.
+Hirnyk became conscious of the dire state of the Ukrainian language in the country and witnessed that, due to the Soviet policies of Russification, Ukrainian language was no longer spoken, particularly in the eastern and central regions.
 In his house he began to produce handwritten leaflets (accompanied with quotes of Taras Shevchenko) — overall 1000 copies in 8 different versions.

-Protest
+Immolation

 The night of 21 January 1978, the eve of the sixtieth anniversary of Ukraine's declaration of independence by the Tsentralna Rada government, Hirnyk doused himself with four liters of gasoline and burned himself to death on Chernecha Hill, in Kaniv not far from Taras Shevchenko’s tomb.
 He had written close to a thousand leaflets containing quotes of Taras Shevchenko, protests against the russification of Ukraine, and calls for Ukrainian independence, and left them scattered on the hill.
 The KGB and local police quickly collected about 950 of them, however a few were hidden by the locals and even by some policemen.
 The man who discovered the body was arrested and coerced into silence.
 Hirnyk's wife was initially told that her husband died in a car accident and she was later forced to sign a written statement pledging not to tell anyone about the particulars of her husband's death.
 Hirnyk's son was 23 years old at the time of his father's death.